exxeleron/enterprise-components/components/qtest/README.md

 Generation of the report is triggered by adding command line argument `-JUnitExport XML_REPORT_PATH` to the yak command (see below for an example).
 It activates generation of the xml report at the end of `.test.run` function.

-Another command line argument which is useful for test automation is `-runAndQuit` which triggers termination of the test runner process at the end of `.test.run` function.
+Another command line argument which is useful for test automation is `-quitAfterRun` which triggers termination of the test runner process at the end of `.test.run` function.

 Example of commands to execute tests in the ci environment: